Campfire Opening……….

 Every morning just at nine;

-Hit her foot against a splinter,
+Hit her foot against

 Fell into the foaming brine.